appilon/tfplugin/cmd/upgrade/README.md

 ### Switch to modules
 You can switch a provider to start using modules, however our build systems will still be using `vendor/` for the time being.

-#### Purge govendor usage (or any other dependency manager)
-Most providers were managed with `govendor` and even if they weren't there is likely some remnant of it in the project makefile and/or travis config.
-PLEASE NOTE: as of writing `tfplugin` does not perform this yet, however it is in progress.

-##### In the travis config
-* Remove any lines resembling `go get github.com/kardianos/govendor`
-* Remove any lines resembling `make vendor-status`

-##### In the Makefile or GNUmakefile
-* Remove any lines resembling `go get github.com/kardianos/govendor`
-* Remove the `vendor-status` target and any references to it throughout the file
-* Remove any other `govendor` usage/figure out the `go mod` equivalent

-There is likely a `go mod` equivalent to `govendor status` we could substitute in instead if we wanted to keep this check.
-If I learn it from someone or look into it I will update the guide.

 #### Run go mod
 `go mod` will do most of the work importing from whatever previous tool was in place.
 The main annoyance is if your machine has the provider on the GOPATH you will need to force `GO111MODULE=on` for these commands to work.